discloud/python-discloud-status/README.md

 First of all, you need to get your Discloud API-Token.
 You can create a new one by typing `.api` in the [Discloud Server](https://discord.gg/discloud).
 If you're in trouble on getting your Discloud API-Token, you can DM the Ticket bot (DisCloud ModMail#6424) in the server.
 The supporters will be glad on helping you

-Note: currently this uses the new API version which is available for few users.

 ### Understanding the returns
 #### Action
 All methods that doesn't get information(e.g. start app/change ram/add mod) returns an `Action`.
 It has `.status` attribute, which is either "ok" when no issues happened, or "error" when something happened.
 It also contains `.message` attribute which is always returned when an error ocurrs, and is given on almost all actions.